wotography/DVR-timeline-version-manager/README.md

 ---

 ## Instructions for Python legacy CLI version
-For more detailed, python script-specific, instructions see: [Python CLI Script Documentation](./python-legacy-script/README_py.md) (legacy, not maintained).
+For more detailed python script-specific instructions see: [Python CLI Script Documentation](./python-legacy-script/README_py.md) (⚠️ legacy, not maintained).

 ---